Developer Guide

 ruff format src tests

-# Coverage (must be 100%)
+# Coverage (must be 100% on source code in src/)

 coverage run -m pytest tests